 Spearheaded by Catherine the Great, who bought many paintings during her rule, the collections were bolstered after the 1917 Russian Revolution.
 During this period, the Bolsheviks confiscated heirlooms and artworks from Russia’s gentry with the notion of protecting them on behalf of the Russian people.

-Towards the back of the Hermitage is an intimate yet lavishly decorated ballet theatre where Empress Catherine would enjoy private performances.
+Towards the back of the Hermitage is an intimate yet lavishly decorated ballet theater where Empress Catherine would enjoy private performances.
 You can still see ballets performed here today.

 The Church of the Saviour on Spilled Blood

 Rising up at the end of the Griboedev Canal, this church’s distinguishing feature is its five kaleidoscopic, gleaming onion domes.
 It purposely recalls St Basil’s Cathedral in Moscow.
 This distinctive architectural style is called Romantic Nationalism, which was seen as authentically Russian.
 Its official name is the Church of the Resurrection.

 The story behind the church’s existence is a dramatic one.
 It was commissioned by Tsar Alexander III after his father, Emperor Alexander II, was fatally injured in an assassination attempt (inside the church, a shrine made out of jasper marks the spot).
 Construction finished in 1907, and after suffering a period of neglect during the Soviet period (when it was used as a morgue and vegetable store), it was given a facelift throughout the 1970s and 1980s.

 The opulence continues behind the Russian Orthodox façade.
 The interior is encrusted with rainbow-hued mosaics and icons blending modernist and Byzantine styles.